mieubrisse/gecko/vms/wasmvm/README.md

 One can pass a byte array to a contract method by providing argument `byteArgs` when calling `wasm.Invoke`.

-You may be thinking, "wait, didn't you just say WASM methods can't take byte array aruments?"
+You may be thinking, "wait, didn't you just say WASM methods can't take byte array arguments?"
 Well, that's true.
-To get around that, at the start of every contract method invocation, we write `byteArgs` to the contract's database.
-Then, the contract can read `byteArgs` and use them however it likes.
-The convention is that `byteArgs` is mapped to in the contract's database by the empty key (that is, an empmty byte array.)
+We don't pass in the byte arguments directly.
+The contract can read the byte arguments by calling imported method `getArgs` (see "Imported Function" section above.)

 #### Example